What is Factoring for Small Businesses?

 altLINE

-altLINE is the invoice factoring wing of The Southern Bank, based out of Alabama.
-Since the community bank funds altLINE’s invoice factoring, it can keep rates competitive.
+altLINE is the invoice factoring wing of The Southern Bank, based in Alabama.
+Since the community bank funds altLINE’s invoice factoring, it can maintain competitive rates.

-The factoring company’s advance rates range from 85%-90%, and their discount rates start as low as 0.5%.
+The factoring company’s advance rates range from 85% to 90%, and their discount rates start as low as 0.5%.
 The discount rate caps out at 5% if customers take longer than 30 days to pay their invoices.

 altLINE does not offer invoice factoring to trucking or freight companies, which is uncommon in invoice factoring.
 It does provide excellent rates for all other industries, though.